 We stayed at the Westin Palace Milan I had the old style room.
 I preferred it over the modern style rooms some of the others had..
 Felt more like I was where I was, if that makes sense..?

-and go into an Eataly – We did a cooking class here which was pretty cool
+and go into an Eataly – We did a cooking class here which was so cool.

 From Firenze to Rome: Have dinner and/or drinks on the roof of the Rome Cavalieri, Waldorf Astoria Hotel I’m pretty sure this is the highest point in Rome.
 It has THE best views.
 Head there an hour or so before sunset!

 The Wine.
 The pizza.
 The pasta.
 The culture.
-I seriously loved every minute of Italy.
+I loved every minute of Italy.

-I actually wasn’t a big fan of wine before my trip to Italy… I don’t know weather to thank or blame you!!
+I actually wasn’t a big fan of wine before my trip to Italy, now I’m unsure if a thank you is appropriate or not.

 Comment here or email me for any questions will be happy to answer them